jamestcole/Cloud_computing_AWS/LaunchingAWS.md

 ### Ip address change

-This could result in a timeout from an ssh request
+This could result in a timeout from an ssh request, the solution is to naviage to the Inbound rules in the EC2 console and reselect your IP where the old IP still is.

 ![Alt text](EditInboundRules.PNG "a title")